Ubehind/ugap/README.md

 # UGAP: Uncertainty-Guided Adaptive Perturbation for Reliable Molecular Property Prediction
 ## Overview
-This repository contains the official implementation of **UGAP**, a framework that integrates **Evidential Deep Learning (EDL)** with **Adaptive Adversarial Perturbations** to enhance both the generalization and the uncertainty fidelity of molecular property predictions.
+This repository is the implementation of the IJCAI 2026 paper ***Uncertainty-Guided Adaptive Local Adversarial Perturbation for Reliable Molecular Property Prediction***.
+It contains the official implementation of UGAP, a framework that integrates Evidential Deep Learning (EDL) with Adaptive Adversarial Perturbations to enhance both the generalization and the uncertainty fidelity of molecular property predictions.
 ---